Sun Damaged Skin

 Next in the UV spectrum are UVB rays.
 They are of medium wavelength ( 280 – 315 nm), and reach the ground level.

 UVA rays have the longest wavelength (315 – 400 nm) in UV range UVA, UVB, and UVC rays can all damage collagen fibers, thus accelerating aging of the skin.
-Both UVA and UVB destroy vitamin A in skin, which may cause further damage.
+Both UVA and UVB destroy Retinol (a form of Vitamin A) in skin.
+Thus, Retinol protects the skin from UV rays.

 UVC and UVB rays carry more energy, and can damage DNA directly, while UVA rays penetrate more deeply into the skin and cause DNA damage indirectly by generating free radicals and reactive oxygen species which in turn damage DNA.
 Further, UVA is immunosuppressive for the entire body (accounting for a large part of the immunosuppressive effects of sunlight over-exposure).